JohMast/rtsVis/README.md

 ### Step 3: Creating Basic Frames

 In this step, ts_makeframes is used to create a list of frames (ggplot2 objects) from the time series (raster objects).
-Using pipes is not necessary, but improves readibility greatly.
+Using pipes is not necessary, but improves readability greatly.
 Here, we also use moveVis functions to easily add map elements.
 Note that ggplot2 functions can be easily applied to the created frames using lapply.

 ``` r